 • Subjects working night shifts.
 A maximum of 2 night shifts per week is permitted except within 3 days prior to a study visit.
 Night shifts are not allowed during visits at which ABPM is recorded.

-in the opinion of the investigator, might put the subject at risk, interfere with treatment compliance, study conduct or interpretation of the results.
+• Any known factor, disease or clinically relevant medical or surgical conditions that, in the opinion of the investigator, might put the subject at risk, interfere with treatment compliance, study conduct or interpretation of the results.

-• Known concomitant life-threatening disease with a life expectancy < 18 months of
+• Known concomitant life-threatening disease with a life expectancy < 18 months of Screening.

 • Treatment with any other ERAs.

-• Contraindication and/or known hypersensitivity to any of the three components of the standardized background antihypertensive therapies (fixed combination of CCB [amlodipine], ARB [valsartan] and diuretic [HCTZ]) according to their labels or
+• Contraindication and/or known hypersensitivity to any of the three components of the standardized background antihypertensive therapies (fixed combination of CCB [amlodipine], ARB [valsartan] and diuretic [HCTZ]) according to their labels or drugs of the same class, or to any of the excipients.

-• Known hypersensitivity to aprocitentan or drugs of the same class, or any of the
+• Known hypersensitivity to aprocitentan or drugs of the same class, or any of the excipients.

-• Laboratory assessments based on central laboratory:
+• Laboratory assessments based on central laboratory

 • ALT or AST > 3 times the upper limit of normal range, or severe hepatic impairment;